LeoH1310/HeRo_KY-040/README.md

 ![This is an image](https://www.linkerkit.de/images/thumb/d/d5/ky-040.jpg/358px-ky-040.jpg)

 ## Overview
-* Python library for the encoder KY-040
+* Raspberry Pi library written in Python for the encoder KY-040
 * Uses polling and software debouncing -> no hardware changes needed
 * Allows the usage of one or more encoders
-* On Raspberry Pi: Connectable to every GPIO pin
+* Usable on every GPIO pin

 ## Basic Knowledge and Spezial Thanks
 This library is based on the experiences and knowledge of John Main.
 He made a really good job explaining the possibility of how immediately tame the really noisy encoder KY-040.
 So if you are interested in how it works exacly have a look at his website: https://www.best-microcontroller-projects.com/rotary-encoder.html

 ## Installation
 I recommend you to use pip to install this library.
 Just run the following command:
 ```